patrickTumulty/pyAudGrav/README.md

 # calc_shift.py
 ```

-To use your own audio file simply change 'io = pyAudGrav.load_example1()' with 'io = pyAudGrav.AudioIO(/filePath)`.
+To use your own audio file simply change `io = pyAudGrav.load_example1()` with `io = pyAudGrav.AudioIO(/filePath)`.

 pyAudGrav has a built in function called `loop_gravity()` that allows the user to iterate over the same data set multiple times.
 This approach yields interesting and different results to that of the example above.

 ```
 import pyAudGrav